 Nevertheless, interrupting is a shockingly common habit.
 Hiring managers have often mentioned to me that although a candidate had a great skillset, they weren’t interested in moving forward.
 Why?
 The candidate had continuously interrupted the hiring manager’s questions or responses during the interview.
-Even President Obama isn’t exempt from being interrupted: in a previous debate with Mitt Romney, he commented that he was “used to” being interrupted.
+Even former President Obama isn’t exempt from being interrupted: in a debate with Mitt Romney, he commented that he was used to being interrupted.

 Why do you interrupt?

 In order to break a bad habit, it’s important to understand the motivations behind your actions.
 Some of the most common reasons for interrupting include: